Kyou-Izumi/discord-owo-selfbot/README.md

 Please report bugs and keep on track with our announcement!

-    Since I have to prepare for my final grade/university entrance exams, this tool is paused until 2025/forever.
+    Since I have to prepare for my final grade/university entrance exams, Future updates focus on bug fixes and improvements rather than new features.
     Thank you for trusting and being with us throughout the 2-year journey.
     If you have any question/suggestion, feel free to submit your idea to us.
     Please report if you have any issue/bugs/error while using, I will try my best to help with my responsibility.

 ## Requirement
-__Node.js Version:__ v14.0.0 - v18.18.0
+__Node.js Version:__ v14.0.0 and above

 For laptop and PC: Windows 8/8.1/10 or higher, Linux and MacOS